 After writing that book, I had a definitive answer when people asked me what I wanted to be when I grew up: an author.

 With the gift money I received for my bat mitzvah, I purchased a computer, which was a pretty standard thing to do with bat mitzvah gift money, but the thing I was looking forward to most about it was fairly non-standard: I wanted to start writing my first novel.
 And that’s exactly what I did.
 At age 14 I completed it, and a few months later, completed another novel I had started writing in the meantime.
 When you and I met four years later, I had already penned five full-length novels.
-An Ancient Whisper is my sixth.
+By Light of Hidden Candles is my sixth.

 Over time, my grasp of Hebrew improved, and I learned to find my place within Israeli society.